 The little boy said, “Yes.
 Here.”

 He lifted one of the smaller buckets and poured out half its contents.
-Then he poured half of the other small bucket into it, so that both small buckets still had some water.
+Then the girl poured half of her small bucket into it, so that both small buckets still had some water.

 “Bye,” said the little girl.
 The two children picked up their burdens and began to walk away.